wooster0/hanbun/README.md

     let mut y = 0;
     for line in &lines {
         for char in line.chars() {
-            // We place a colored half block for each W we find if char == 'W' {
+            // We set a colored half block for each W we find if char == 'W' {
                 buffer.color(x, y, Color::Green);
             }